AstroinformaticsAU/VersionControlTutorial/source/pages/2-viewing.rst

 The result should be something like this::

-    * 2983ead Add section "A New Hope" and appendix.tex. <G Lucas>
+    * 98cdaf3 Delete bibliography.tex. <Simon Mutch>
+    * cc745db Add another section, appendix.tex and bibliography.tex. <Simon Mutch>
-    * ef5ca0a Add basic structure of master.tex. <G Lucas>
+    * f615b15 Add basic structure of paper.tex <Simon Mutch>

 To investigate all the different options for formatting your log output, try looking at the help for the ``log`` command::